oscar-system/Oscar.jl/README.md

 ## Towards a functional NormalizInterface

- Even after having a functional `CddInterface`, you cannot load `NConvex` unless you also establish a functional `NormalizInterface`.
-It an be anticipated that steps similar to the ones performed for `CddInterface` will achieve this.
+ Even after having a functional `CddInterface`, you cannot load the distributed version of `NConvex` (but yes, the above development version can) unless you also establish a functional `NormalizInterface`.
+It can be anticipated that steps similar to the ones performed for `CddInterface` will achieve this.
 However, this has not yet been tested.